-Educare Chicago is a Early/Head Start program and receives federal funding from the Office of Head Start to provide comprehensive services for children and families.
-We provide center-based early childhood education to children aged six weeks to five years old and comprehensive case management to their families.
+Educare Chicago is an Early/Head Start program and receives federal funding from the Office of Head Start to provide comprehensive services for children and families.
+We provide center-based early childhood education to children aged six weeks to five years old, as well as comprehensive case management to their families.
 Enrollment is prioritized based on a families' needs.

-Eligibility Requirements:
+Eligibility: